lokumai/smolagents-quickstart-template/docs/experiments_ara.md

 ## Dataset Collection and Pipeline Execution (MANDATORY) (~3 hours)

-In tutorial generation, we need a dataset that is contamination-free, meaning that the code repository is not trained by LLMs.
-Each LLM has a knowledge-cutoff date which you can find on the internet.
-You should gather, for example, 3 code repositories that are:
+In tutorial generation, we need a dataset that is **contamination-free**.
+This means the code repository must not have been part of the LLM's training data.
+Since every LLM has a specific knowledge-cutoff date, you should gather 3 code repositories that meet these criteria:
-- Not trained by LLMs (their creation date is after the knowledge-cutoff date)
+- **Recent**: Created *after* the knowledge-cutoff date of the LLM you are using.
-- Have sufficient size and lines of code (at least 10K LOC)
+- **Substantial**: Have sufficient size and complexity (at least 10K LOC) to warrant a tutorial.

 On these repositories, you will run 2 pipelines:
 - Pipeline 1: The baseline agent that generates tutorials for each repository in markdown format.